percona/percona-server-mysql-operator/source/TLS.rst

 The Percona Distribution for MySQL Operator uses Transport Layer Security (TLS) cryptographic protocol for the following types of communication:

-* Internal - communication between Percona XtraDB Cluster instances,
+* Internal - communication between Percona Server for MySQL instances,
 * External - communication between the client application and ProxySQL.

 The internal certificate is also used as an authorization method.